 This is exciting to see – because right now, many blockchain games have graphics that are far below what players of non-blockchain games except.

 If blockchain games are to replace centralized ones or at least to take a portion of the gaming market, they will need to produce graphics and gameplay that are at least equal to what is already possible in centralized systems.

 Ember Sword also appears to have a very well thought out game design.
 Given the details provided, it’s easy for a reader of the white paper to get swept away imagining a world of marauding player-gangs fighting over outlaw territory resources.
 This level of detail provided by the team is a plus for the project.

 But despite these advantages, Ember Sword PIXEL tokens still represent a great risk to collectors.

-The game is not slated to be released until the end of 2020, nearly 20 months from now.
+The game is not slated to be released until the end of 2022, with with many alpha and beta tests before that starting in 2020.
 This is a long time for a collector to wait in order to either use his token or sell it to someone else to use.

 And despite the excellent credentials of the individual team members, we do not have a previous product from them that we can judge them by.

 This is in contrast to other developers, such as Blockade Games, that first produced less ambitious projects before deciding to run a large ICO for Neon District.

 In summary, Ember Sword looks promising.
 But given the long roadmap and early stage of development, we think collectors should be cautious when considering whether to own the Ember Sword in-game currency.